ponylang/rfcs/text/0000-http-streaming.md

 1. Is it possible to maintain the existing *pull* interface as a layer on top of the new *push* interface?

 2. How to deal with pipelining.
+Streaming operations require an end-to-end pathway between the ultimate source and sink of data flow, which is impossible if any other requests or responses are active within a session.

 3. What is a good *flush buffer* threshold?
 Should it be tunable?